Tanzyingsz/DDM-Dissertation/Literature Review 3.0.md

 > Wang Xueqiao (2019).
 Second-hand market comes in from the cold in China. [online] @FinancialTimes.
 Available at: https://www.ft.com/content/a5701798-ad1f-11e9-8030-530adfa879c2 [Accessed 24 Jun.
 2020].

 > Johnson, J. (2018).
 Business Advice. [online] Business Advice.
 Available at: https://businessadvice.co.uk/business-development/sales-marketing/uk-consumers-stockpiling-17-7-billion-unwanted-goods/ [Accessed 24 Jun.
 2020].

+# Methodology

+## User needs

+RE: source is designed to achieve delight.
+The ideal performance requires to meet Aaron's user needs.

+(1) Functional: RE: source help donators to fill in the form as quick and easy as possible and provides the buyer with the list and filter for second-hand products.

+(3) Reliable: RE: source responds consistently and is effective in finding the desired stuff and helping user finish the tasks.

+(2) Usable: The web app contains enough brief status information of products and clear instructions.
+Advanced information only is shown when needed to reduce distractions.
+The pages work seamlessly.

+(4) Pleasurable: RE: source embed clean and aesthetic illustrations, subtle animations, an adequate amount of tiny gamified elements and gives timely encouraging feedback to reassure user knows what is going on.

 # Question